 - Mint spring

-Put two teaspoons of golden caster sugar into your glass, add the juice of one lime and muddle together for a minute or two.
+Put two teaspoons of golden caster sugar into your glass, add the juice of one lime, and muddle together for a minute or two.
 Add a handful of crushed ice and four tablespoons of Cachaça over the top.
 Garnish with a wheel of lime or a sprig of mint.

 When did Caipirinha become so popular?

 The Caipirinha has been growing in popularity, ever since Brazilians had proper ice and could enjoy the drink as a cocktail rather than a medicinal remedy.
-Brazilian beaches, culture, and nightlife have long been lauded, and the increasing ease of travel to the country help bolster the cocktail’s fame.
+Brazilian beaches, culture, and nightlife have long been lauded, and the increasing ease of travel to the country helps bolster the cocktail’s fame.

 Back in 1995, there were under 2 million international tourists visiting, whereas in 2018 there were almost 7 million - as increased numbers of us are flocking to the intoxicating country, more and more of us are trying (and falling for) the Caipirinha.
 It has always been enjoyed by Brazilians and now has a place on the international stage as one of the most popular summer cocktails.